kamadorueda/mailmap-linter/README.md

 ## Verifications

-- Mailmap File (.mailmap) must exist
+- Mailmap file (.mailmap) must exist
 - Mailmap must be sorted
 - All authors in git history must be mapped
 - All authors must conform to: Name FamilyName <email@provider.com>